Further Education During Unemployment: Introduction

 This paper makes the following contributions.
 First, it bridges two largely separate strands of empirical literature on training programs and on community colleges by studying the policy-relevant unemployed worker population that intersects with both.
-As mentioned above, the U.S. training literature focuses mainly on evaluating government sponsored programs, which finds mixed results.\footnote{For WIA, recent experimental and non-experimental evaluations find zero to long-lasting negative effects of training for dislocated workers (\citealp{Heinrichetal2008}; \citealp{Anderssonetal2013}; \citealp{McConnelletal2016}; \citealp{Fortsonetal2017}).
-For the Trade Adjustment Assistance (TAA) program, which provides training to workers affected by trade, one non-experimental evaluation finds initially large negative effects that fade to zero over a four-year period, while another study utilizing quasi-random variation on TAA petition approvals finds positive effects, though the two studies present estimates of different quantities that are not directly comparable (\citealp{Schochet2012}; \citealp{Hyman2018}).} In the community college literature, recent studies that use administrative earnings and transcript data show that associate degrees yield earnings gains of about 18 to 26 percent relative to no degree, mixed effects of other credentials, and positive effects of healthcare-related programs (see review by \citealp{Belfield_Bailey2017a}).
-As noted above, \citet{Jacobson_etal2005_JE,Jacobson_etal2005_ILR} are the only studies that look at the community college effects on unemployed workers.
-Their preferred regression model suggests that enrollment increases earnings between six and eight percent (their main earnings effect finding of nine to thirteen percent is for one year of full-time enrollment, and we scale it based on the average course load in their data), but their estimates are sensitive to the model used.\footnote{Most of the community college research using similar administrative earnings data rely on a fixed effects model.
+As mentioned above, the U.S. training literature focuses mainly on evaluating government-sponsored programs, which finds mixed results.\footnote{For WIA, recent experimental and non-experimental evaluations find zero to long-lasting negative effects of training for dislocated workers (\citealp{Heinrichetal2008}; \citealp{McConnelletal2016}; \citealp{Fortsonetal2017}; \citealp{Anderssonetal2013}).
+For the Trade Adjustment Assistance (TAA) program, which provides training to workers affected by trade, one non-experimental evaluation finds initially large negative effects that fade to zero over a four-year period, while another study utilizing quasi-random variation on TAA petition approvals finds positive effects, though the two studies present estimates of different quantities that are not directly comparable (\citealp{Schochet2012}; \citealp{Hyman2018}).} The community college literature primarily estimates the earnings gain associated with specific credentials, finding that associate degrees yield earnings gains of about 18 to 26 percent relative to no degree, mixed effects of other credentials, and positive effects of healthcare-related programs (see review by \citealp{Belfield_Bailey2017a}).
+Since many community college students do not earn a credential (``non-completers''), these estimates are not directly comparable to our enrollment effect.
+In the one study that reports both credential and per-credit effects---\citet{Jepsen_etal2014}---we calculate that enrollment raises earnings by roughly 16 percent for women and 6 percent for men.\footnote{We weight their estimates for each credential type by credential shares and, for non-completers, multiply their per-credit estimate by 20 credits---the average among non-completers from \citet{Belfield_Bailey2017a}, since \citet{Jepsen_etal2014} do not report it.} As noted above, within the community college literature, \citet{Jacobson_etal2005_JE,Jacobson_etal2005_ILR} are the only studies that look specifically at unemployed workers.
+Their preferred regression model suggests that enrollment increases earnings between six and eight percent (their main earnings effect finding of nine to thirteen percent is for one year of full-time enrollment, and we scale it based on the average course load in their data), but their estimates are sensitive to the model used.\footnote{Most of the community college research using similar administrative earnings data relies on a fixed effects model.
 In our setting, we find differential pre-trends between enrollees and non-enrollees that would render estimates from fixed effects models biased, similar to \citet{Jacobson_etal2005_JE}.
 We also find that fixed effects specifications yield biased estimates in our validation exercise (see \citealp{LeungandPei2020}).}

 Second, we contribute methodologically to the dynamic treatment effect literature by connecting the studies that estimate the treatment-now-versus-later and treatment-versus-no-treatment effects of training.
 In particular, by modifying the treatment-now-versus-later estimand per \citet{Sianesi2004}, we can use "static" propensity score matching to bound the treatment-versus-no-treatment effects on the treated that are typically identified with dynamic estimands as in \citet{Lechner2009JBES} and \citet{LechnerandMiquel2009}.
 Our simple estimator can be implemented with off-the-shelf software commands and avoids the inferential challenges their dynamic counterparts encounter.